-There are many deodorizers on the market in tablet, liquid, and powder form.
-These not only combat odor, but also stimulate the bacteria that works to dissolve the solids in your tank.
+There are many deodorizers and processing chemicals on the market in tablet, liquid, and powder form.
+These not only combat odor, but also stimulate the bacteria that works to dissolve the solids and tissues in your waste tank.
+These chemicals should be introduced through the toilet prior to use per the manufacturers directions.
+It's also important to always add a few gallons of water by filling the toilet bowl a few times and depressing the foot pedal.